Reginald Bosanquet

-Reginald Tindal Kennedy Bosanquet (9 August 1932 – 27 May 1984) was a British journalist and broadcaster who was an anchor of News at Ten for ITN from 1967 to 1979.
+Reginald Tindal Kennedy Bosanquet (9 August 1932 – 27 May 1984) was a British journalist and broadcaster who was an anchor of the half-hour News at Ten bulletin for Independent Television News (ITN) from July 1967 to November 1979.
+He began working for ITN as a sub-editor in 1955 and was made a reporter two years later.
+Bosanquet served as ITN's diplomatic correspondent before joining the News at Ten team.